jonggyujang0123/M2SODAI/README.md

 > :warning: Because I did not regularly check the issue tab, my response is usually delayed a few days.
 I am sincerely sorry for that.
 Hence, I closed the issue tab and made [this form](https://forms.gle/fNu5fic3wSC16KU37).
 > Now, please directly email me via **jgjang [at] gmail [dot] com** or fill out [this form](https://forms.gle/fNu5fic3wSC16KU37).
 If I am not too busy, you will receive the email in 24 hours.
 Simple questions and chatting (even not related to this work) are welcome!
-> I will do my best to update to prevent the same issues from recurring.
+> I will do my best to update to prevent the same issues from recurring (See [FAQ](https://github.com/jonggyujang0123/M2SODAI/edit/master/README.md#5-faq)).

 ---